skx/kilua/README.md

 Once launched the arrow keys will move you around, and the main keybindings to learn are:

-    CTRL-l: Read lua from the user, and evaluate it.
-    CTRL-o: Open a new file.
+    Ctrl-x Ctrl-o Open a new file in the current buffer.
-    CTRL-s: Save the current file.
+    Ctrl-x Ctrl-s Save the current file.
-    CTRL-q: Quit
-    CTRL-f: Find string in file (ESC to exit search, arrows to navigate)
+    Ctrl-x Ctrl-c Quit.

+    Ctrl-x c      Create a new buffer
+    Ctrl-x n      Move to the next buffer.
+    Ctrl-x p      Move to the previous buffer.
+    Ctrl-x b      Select buffer from a list

+    M-x           Evaluate lua at the prompt.
+    CTRL-r:       Regular expression search.